-a.
+- a.
 The applicant's engineering consultant shall, as required by Zoning Ordinance Section 14.4 (A)[4], and the conditions of this Section, prepare and submit construction plans and specifications for the parking area, driveway, landscaping and storm drainage improvements for review and approval by the Township's planning/engineering consultant.
 These plans and specifications must be approved by the Planning Commission on the recommendation of the Zoning Administrator, before construction the parking area, driveway and storm drainage improvements can begin.
-The location and layout of parking area and driveway improvements shall be in compliance with the parking area and driveway plans submitted by the applicant's engineering consultant.

-b.
-The parking area shall provide an adequate number of parking spaces for customers, and one parking space for each employee and vendor present to conduct business within the mall.
-Not less than eight (8) customer parking spaces, one (1) of which shall comply with American With Disabilities Act requirements, and one (1) employee/vendor parking spaces hall be provided.
+The location and layout of parking area and driveway improvements shall be in compliance with the parking area and driveway plans submitted by the applicant's engineering consultant. - b.
+The parking area shall provide an adequate number of parking spaces for customers, and one parking space for each employee and vendor present to conduct business. - c.
+The parking area shall be setback at least ten (10) feet from the right-of-way. - d.

-c.
-The parking area shall be setback at least ten (10) feet from the Fox Road right-of-way.
-The area between the parking area and right-of-way shall remain undisturbed, and shall be maintained in grass or other landscape planting.
-A ten-foot grass buffer shall be maintained between the hedge row lying north and south between the barn and road right-of-way.
-The applicant shall provide and maintain a landscaped buffer along the western edge of the parking area in accordance with Zoning Ordinance Sections 13.2(D) [4 & 11].

-d.
 Parking spaces shall measure 9 feet by 18 feet.
 At least one (1) ADA parking spaces shall be provided.
-Access and circulation aisles shall measure at least 24 feet in width, and shall not be used to accommodate overflow parking.
+Access and circulation aisles shall measure at least 24 feet in width, and shall not be used to accommodate overflow parking. - e.

-e.
 Customer, employee and service vehicles may park only within the confines of the PUD zoning district, and only within the confines of the improved parking area.
 The adjoining meadow shall not be used for the parking of customer, employee or service vehicles.
-Overflow parking is prohibited outside the confines of the PUD zoning district, and is also prohibited outside the confines of the improved parking area.
+Overflow parking is prohibited outside the confines of the PUD zoning district, and is also prohibited outside the confines of the improved parking area. - f.

-f.
 Signs may be provided as illustrated on the final site plan.
-Temporary signs are prohibited.
+Temporary signs are prohibited. - g.

-g.
 The applicant may establish only the land use and improvement illustrated on the final site plan, except as may be provided by Zoning Ordinance Section 13.8.
-The Board of Trustees shall not be required to take additional action following establishment of the PUD zoning district, except as may be provided by Zoning Ordinance Section 13.8.
+The Board of Trustees shall not be required to take additional action following establishment of the PUD zoning district, except as may be provided by Zoning Ordinance Section 13.8. - h.

-h.
 As provided by Zoning Ordinance Section 13.4 (c), the applicant shall deposit a performance guarantee with the Township Clerk in an amount equal to the cost of constructing parking area, driveway, and storm drainage improvements.
 Construction cost shall be determined by a professional engineer, and shall be based on construction drawings for roadway, parking areas and storm drainage improvements prepared under his or her direction.